twbs/bootstrap/docs/content/tables.md

 ---
 layout: docs
 title: Tables
-description: Documentation and examples for styling tables with Bootstrap.
+description: Documentation and examples for opt-in styling of tables (given their prevelant use in JavaScript plugins) with Bootstrap.
 group: content
+toc: true
 ---

+## Examples

 Due to the widespread use of tables across third-party widgets like calendars and date pickers, we've designed our tables to be **opt-in**.
 Just add the base class `.table` to any `<table>`, then extend with custom styles or our various included modifier classes.

-## Contents

-* Will be replaced with the ToC, excluding the "Contents" header {:toc}

-## Examples

 Using the most basic table markup, here's how `.table`-based tables look in Bootstrap. **All table styles are inherited in Bootstrap 4**, meaning any nested tables will be styled in the same manner as the parent.